WordPress database error: [Duplicate entry '8388607' for key 'id']

 With unexpected stylistic blends of ‘casual’ and ‘futuristic’, the outfit delivers, what the critics call, a new form of stylistic innovation.

 Moreover, Serre’s design duality of couture and sportswear matches beautifully with Dua’s free spirit and personality.

 Right now, it seems like Dua Lipa has an obsession (a healthy one) with Marine Serre and the French designers’ sustainable creations.

-Who would you like to see Dua Lipa wearing next?
+Would you like to see what is what Dua Lipa is going to wear next?

 Comments below, please.